 |Bedlam.
 And I fear more mayhem will ensue as we grow closer to our moving date.
 I’m feeling it, no doubt, but part of me is still in denial about it.
 Just in case that’s not enough, there are still some loose ends in planning this year’s Bordeaux trip. *Deep breath* So, I’ve got that going for me as well.
 Outside of not being able to watch it this morning, the football went well.
 I’ve got a fancy Bordeaux tasting dinner tonight, so I am just going to chill tomorrow and cook up a big pot of something tasty.
 One of these 2010 Domaine Sylvain Langoureau Bourgogne-Hautes-Côtes-de-Beaune Clos Marc will do just fine! - Peter Zavialoff

-Please feel free to email me with any questions or comments about Moving, 2011 Bordeaux, the upcoming Bordeaux trip, or today’s stroke of good fortune at the Bridge: firstname.lastname@example.org
+Please feel free to email me with any questions or comments about our Moving Sale, whether or not Anya and I have changed personalities, Burgundy, Bordeaux, or English Football: firstname.lastname@example.org